insure logo

 Least expensive ZIP codes

-The least expensive ZIP code in Iowa for bundling home and auto insurance is 52246, with an average cost of $2,804.
-Here are the 10 cheapest ZIP codes:
+The least expensive ZIP code in Iowa for home and auto insurance bundling is 52246 at an average rate of $2,804.
+See the 10 least expensive ZIP codes below.

 ZIP codeAverage auto and home after discountAverage difference